nahom-d54/lecture-summerizer/COMPLETED.md

 ## ✅ What Has Been Created

-Your AI Mental Health Companion project is now fully configured with:
+Your Lecture Summarizer project is now fully configured with:

 ### 1. 🏗️ Monorepo Structure
 - Root workspace configuration with npm workspaces